 If your editorial project is still under development, we can provide practical examples with respect to data, layout, and images.

-QuarkXpress is a publishing software for Windows and Mac OS created in 1987 by Quark Inc., with QuarkXpress 2016 being the current version.
+QuarkXpress is a desktop publishing software for Windows and Mac OS created in 1987 by Quark Inc., with QuarkXpress 2016 being the current version.

 The main features of QuarkXpress are optimal performance, the high degree of control over an element’s position on a page (0.001 mm precision), and a software that is greatly expandable with binary code modules developed by Quark or by a third party.
 Many advertising agencies have built editorial systems (customized environments for material management and semi-automatic pagination) based on QuarkXpress.
 Additional high points include advanced scripting functions and excellent stability of the software.

 The recent versions of QuarkXpress have emphasized the development of web design, the creation of PDF documents, and XML support, disappointing customers who wanted broadening of and improvement in prepress functions.

 - QuarkXpress is an expensive software

 - Long time intervals between software updates.